 The result: an array of environmental calamities, ranging from rising floods to species hurtling toward extinction.

 There are some who are trying to reclaim these lost waterbodies.
-In eastern England, a motley team of farmers, university researchers and conservationists is digging into the region’s barley and wheat fields to turn back the clock.
+In the wetlands of eastern England, a motley team of farmers, university researchers and conservationists is digging into the region’s barley and wheat fields to turn back the clock.
 They seek out patches of muddy earth that hint at lost ponds lurking beneath.

-With chain saws, an excavator and plenty of sweat, it takes just a few hours to resurrect one dying pond near Hindolveston, a thousand-year-old village not far from the North Sea.
-They fell trees and shrubs, then start digging until reaching their goal: an ancient pond bottom that once supported insects, aquatic plants and the birds and animals that feed on them.
+Using chain saws, an excavator and plenty of sweat, the team takes just a few hours to resurrect one dying pond near Hindolveston, a thousand-year-old village not far from the North Sea.
+They fell trees and shrubs, then start digging until reaching their goal: an ancient pond bottom that once supported insects, aquatic plants and the birds and animals that fed on them.

 “As soon as they get water and light, they just spring to life,” says Nick Anema, a farmer in nearby Dereham who has restored seven ponds on his property.
 “You’ve got frogs and toads and newts, all the insects like mayflies, dragonflies, damselflies. ...
 You can’t really beat a pond.”

 Almost 90% of the world’s wetlands disappeared over the past three centuries, according to the Ramsar Convention, an organization formed around a 1971 treaty to protect wetlands.
-And the losses have accelerated since the 1970s, with wetlands now disappearing three times faster than the world’s forests, the group says.
+The loss rate has accelerated since the 1970s, with wetlands now disappearing three times faster than the world’s forests, the group says.

-Climate change threatens to worsen the problem.
-Warmer temperatures and changing rainfall patterns can trigger drought, leading to more pumping of water reserves that would otherwise feed surface wetlands, scientists say.
+Climate change also threatens to worsen the problem.
+Warmer temperatures and changing rainfall patterns can trigger drought, leading to more pumping of water reserves that otherwise would feed surface wetlands, scientists say.